Aranmula Parthasarathy Temple: Religious importance

-The temple is revered in Nalayira Divya Prabandham, the 7th–9th century Vaishnava saint from tamilnadu, Nammalvar in one tamilhymn.
-The temple is classified as a Divyadesam, one of the 108 Vishnu temples that are mentioned in the tamil pasurams in nalayira divya prabandhambook.
-Thirumangai Alvar have sung in praise of the perumal in this temple with eleven Pasurams, numbered at 2843-53.
+The temple is revered in Nalayira Divya Prabandham, the 7th–9th century Vaishnavite saint from Tamil Nadu, Nammalvar in one Tamil hymn.
+The temple is classified as a Divyadesam, one of the 108 Vishnu temples.
+Thirumangai Alvar have sung in praise of the deity in this temple with eleven hymns.
 Thulabaram, the practice of weighing oneself against material and donating it to the temple is practiced here.
 The Vanni tree in the temple is believed to have medicinal values.
 The fruits of the Vanni tree are also weighed in Thulabaram and also used for curing diseases of the devotees.
 It is the place where Brahma is believed to have worshiped Vishnu to retrieve the Vedas from the two demons named Madhu and Kaitibha.
 The image of Parthasarathy is believed to have been installed by Arjuna himself.
 The temple is used to store the jewels of the Sabarimala temple.